Farm School

 Who is the Farm School for?

-Applicants to the CAFF Farm School program should be passionate about growing food and making a difference in their communities, but no formal farming experience is needed to apply.
+Applicants to the CAFF Farm School program should be passionate about growing food and making a difference in their communities.
+Although no formal farming experience is necessary, working or volunteering on a farm is strongly encouraged to gain an understanding of the work and rewards involved.

 Applicants must be at least 18 years old and currently reside in the United States.